inmanta/inmanta-core/docs/model_developers/modules.rst

 Type annotations are provided as a string (Python3 style argument annotation). ``any`` is a special type that effectively disables type validation.

-Through the arguments of the function, the Python code in the plugin can navigate the configuration model.
+Through the arguments of the function, the Python code in the plugin can navigate the orchestration model.
 The compiler takes care of scheduling the execution at the correct point in the model evaluation.